MiSTer-devel/C128_MiSTer/README.md

 ### C128 features not (yet/fully) implemented

-- VDC scrolling, interlace, 40 column mode, non-standard modes
+- VDC scrolling, interlace, non-standard modes
 - Internal function ROM
 - 1571DCR drive model option for the full _128DCR experience_.
 This model uses a custom MFM en/decoding chip which seems to be completely undocumented.